ovh-ux/ovh-ui-angular/packages/oui-stepper/README.md

 **Note**: If you want to access the form inside `on-submit` callback, you need to use the `form` variable as below.

+**Note** When the form is submitted the `oui-step-form.submit` event is emitted having `form` as a parameter to allow global actions on form submission

 ```html:preview
 <oui-stepper>
     <oui-step-form